-For the item b) and c) above, additional samples to increase the total number of joint assessments to 78, 102 or 125 may be selected to qualify the fingerjoint tension strength.
+For clauses b) and c) above, additional specimens to increase the total sample size for joint assessments to 78, 102 or 125 may be selected to qualify the fingerjoint tension strength.

 Each qualification specimen shall meet the visual requirements in the joint area of the grade being qualified.